Related Topics

 The Shingrix vaccine can be expensive.
 Without insurance coverage, you could pay up to $200 per dose, or $400 for the full two-dose vaccination.

 But even if you don’t have Medicare or Medicaid, you can probably still receive a free shingles vaccine.
-The Affordable Care Act (ACA) mandates that all Health Insurance Marketplace plans and most private health insurance plans cover all vaccines recommended by ACIP (including Shingrix) with no cost-sharing (e.g., deductibles, copayments)—as long as they are administered in-network.
+All Health Insurance Marketplace plans and most private health insurance plans cover all vaccines recommended by ACIP (including Shingrix) with no cost-sharing (e.g., deductibles, copayments)—as long as they are administered in-network.
 In addition, the vaccine is free to anyone who receives benefits through the U.S. Department of Veterans Affairs (VA).
-Check with your insurance plan provider to find out if you can get the shingles shot with no out-of-pocket costs.
+Check with your insurance plan provider to find out if you can get the two-dose shingles vaccine with no out-of-pocket costs.

 If you don’t have shingles vaccine coverage through Medicare or another insurance plan, contact the manufacturer of Shingrix.
 They offer an assistance program that helps eligible people afford this and other vaccines.